paigegodfrey/jobly/README.md

 # Jobly

 Jobly is a mock app in which users can view companies/job postings and apply to open positions.
 The app features a user login interface using JSON web token authentication.
-The frontend is built with React and styled with Bootstrap, while the backend is built with Node/Express and uses a PostgreSQL database.
+The frontend is built with React and styled with Bootstrap, and the backend runs on Node/Express and uses a PostgreSQL database.

 Live demo: https://jobly-react-app.herokuapp.com/